Overview

 Wiggen rose to fame in the 1960s with her internationally acclaimed electronic paintings.
 Wiggen has worked as a psychotherapist for many years, painting portraits and doing commissions sparsely.
 After retirement she returned to being an artist full time, now focusing on the inside of the human body, and in later years on human irises specifically.

-In February 2024, a retrospective of Wiggen’s work INSIDE / OUTSIDE opened at Fridericianum in Kassel, Germany.
-The exhibiton is on view until July 28, 2024 and will later travel to EMMA Museum in Esbo, Finland.
+In 2024 a retrospective of Wiggen’s work INSIDE / OUTSIDE opened at Fridericianum in Kassel, Germany and EMMA Museum in Esbo, Finland.

 A monograph of Wiggen's work was published by Art & Theory in 2022.